Ashley’s Journals

 October 7, 2025

 Hi again!
 I can't believe it's already October, I've been in Brazil for over two months now.
-I'm really happy that the weather is finally warming up, yesterday it was 90 degrees Fahrenheit!
+I'm really happy that the weather is finally warming up.
 During August and September, it was surprisingly colder than I was expecting but definitely not as cold as winter in Georgia.

-In September we had our first Rotex trip, it was a Downtown São Paulo trip, we went to some places around the city as a group and it was very fun!
-I will attach some photos, but we went to Ibirapuera park, the shopping, and Beco do Batman.
-During our time in the park, we wrote a nice card to give to a stranger for September, mental health awareness month.
-I thought this idea was very sweet and touching.
-At the end of the day I was exhausted from walking so much, very tired but happy.
+In September we had our first Rotex trip, it was a Downtown São Paulo trip, we went to some places around the city as a group.
+We went to Ibirapuera park, and Beco do Batman.
+During our time in the park, we wrote a card to give to a stranger for September, mental health awareness month.
+At the end of the day I was exhausted from walking so much.

 The week prior, I helped my exchange student friends to make food for a party for Mexican Independence Day.
-Even though I didn't really know how to make the food, I tried my best to help, and I think the party was a success and everyone had fun.
-After the party we walked together around the neighborhood, played tennis, and sat down on the grass to just talk.
-A lot of exchange students from the other district in São Paulo came to the party and it was really cool meeting them all!
-What was really funny was after the party when everyone left, me and my two friends just sat in the dark and started eating all the leftover food in silence.
-It was so funny because all of us were so tired that we didn't even have energy to laugh.
+Even though I'm not the best cook, I tried my best to help, and I think the party was a success.
+After the party we walked together around the neighborhood, played tennis, and sat down on the grass to talk.
+A lot of exchange students from the other district came to the party and it was great to meet them all.

-Last week my friend, who's an exchange student, and her family invited me to come to the beach with them over the weekend.
-I've already gone to the beach once with my host family, but it was really fun to go with my friend and her host family.
-It was perfect weather for the beach too, very hot and sunny.
-I had a lot of fun, and when we returned back from the beach on Sunday, I walked with my friend to the park nearby to her house and we just sat on the bench and talked.
+Last week my friend, and her family invited me to come to the beach with them over the weekend.
+I've already gone to the beach once with my host family, but it was really fun to go with my friend and her family again.
+It was perfect weather for the beach, hot and sunny.
+When we returned back on Sunday, I walked with my friend to the park nearby her house.
+The pond there had a bunch of cute turtles.

 I think that's everything I want to document for the month of September and the beginning of October.
 Every day spent here teaches me something new, I can't wait to write again soon!